Data Privacy Statement

 We collect and use your personal data exclusively in accordance with the applicable legal provisions, in particular the Swiss Data Protection Act (DPA) and, where applicable, the European General Data Protection Regulation (GDPR).

 This Data Privacy Statement informs you about the personal data we process regarding you, the purposes for which we need this data and the rights you have concerning the processing of your personal data.
 The Data Privacy Statement applies to the following websites: www.swisssign-group.com, www.swissign.com, swisssign.net and www.swissid.ch (collectively “websites”).
+More about the data protection policy can be found on this page.

 1 Name and contact details of the controllers